Telephony TSP Release Overview

 - Dynamic Phone Number

 - At the start of each meeting, the WebEx Meetings platform, via the TSP API, performs synchronization with the partner's audio system to link the web meeting and audio conference together.
 TSP allows the partner to pass the NBR phone number to be used during this synchronization.
 This method is optional, and if no number is passed to the WebEx Meetings system, one of the previous methods is used to determine the cascade dial-out number.
 Additionally, the phone number can be overridden during the course of the meeting at any time.
+If this method is used, adaptor must also send NBRDialSequence value.

 - Audio Account Phone Number